JoshuaQChurch/VacuumCleanSupreme/README.md

 - If you find a bug or problem, first go to the [Issues section](https://github.com/VideoGameDevClub/VacuumCleanSupreme/issues) of the repository to check if the bug or problem has already been reported.
 If it has not already been reported, [open a new issue](https://github.com/VideoGameDevClub/VacuumCleanSupreme/issues/new) and give a detailed explanation of the issue and any suggestions for a solution.

-If you need any further assistance, contact ecd157@msstate.edu.
+If you need any further assistance, contact ecd157@msstate.edu or post in the [VGDC Telegram group](https://telegram.me/joinchat/Bluy8QIW4BoaQBZs2t3CGA).

 ### Extra Stuff